ckeditor/ckeditor5/packages/ckeditor5-remove-format/docs/features/remove-format.md

 ## Common API

-The {@link module:remove-format/removeformat~RemoveFormat} plugin registers the `'removeFormat'` UI button component the command of the same name implemented by {@link module:remove-format/removeformatcommand~RemoveFormatCommand}.
+The {@link module:remove-format/removeformat~RemoveFormat} plugin registers the `'removeFormat'` UI button component and a command of the same name implemented by {@link module:remove-format/removeformatcommand~RemoveFormatCommand}.

 The command can be executed using the {@link module:core/editor/editor~Editor#execute `editor.execute()`} method: